The study of weak decays induced by $\frac{1}{2}^+ \to \frac{3}{2}^-$ transition in light-cone sum rules: Numerical analysis

-In addition to these input parameters the sum rules involve two more additional parameters, namely, the Borel mass $M^2$ and the continuum threshold $s_{th}$.
-The working region of $s_{th}$ is obtained by requiring that, the mass sum rules predict the mass about $5-10\%$ accuracy compared to that of the experimental value.
-Using this condition in our numerical analysis, for the working region we get $10~GeV^2 \leq s_{th} \leq 12~GeV^2$. \\ The working region of $M^2$ is determined with help of two requirements: \begin{itemize} \item[a)] Higher order twist contributions should be suppressed compared to the leading twist one. \item[b)] The continuum and higher states contributions should be about $40\%$ smaller of total results.
+In addition to these input parameters, the sum rules involve two more additional parameters; the Borel mass, $M^2$, and the continuum threshold $s_{th}$.
+The working region of $s_{th}$ is determined by imposing the condition that the two-point sum rules predict the mass of the baryon within an accuracy range of $5-10\%$ compared to the experimental value.
+With this condition, we obtain the following working region for $s_{th}$, $10~\rm{GeV^2} \leq s_{th} \leq 12~\rm{GeV^2}$.

+The working region of $M^2$ is determined with the help of two requirements: \begin{itemize}[nosep] \item[a)] Higher-order twist contributions should be suppressed compared to the leading twist one. \item[b)] The contributions from the continuum and higher states should constitute $40\%$ of the total result.
 Our numerical analysis shows that both conditions are satisfied in the region $2.5~GeV^2 \leq M^2 \leq 4~GeV^2$. \end{itemize}